 The Committee will consist of 9 faculty members from a variety of CUNY campuses chosen for their expertise relevant to facilities, planning, and management issues including the fields of architecture, engineering, environmental science, laboratory sciences, and finance.

 The committee will focus on three areas of concern with facilities: their compliance with the University's academic goals, their compliance with the best accepted health and safety standards, and their compliance with ADA accessibility standards.

 Thus, the work of this committee will be to:

-cases where state construction agencies might be exempt from these
+* ensure that new and modified facilities are constructed according to relevant health and safety-related building codes, even in cases where state construction agencies might be exempt from these codes.

 * ensure that new and modified facilities are made accessible to all members of the university community.

 In addition, the committee will inform itself by meeting periodically with officials from CUNY's Office of the Vice Chancellor for Facilities Planning, Construction and Management, the City University Construction Fund, CUNY's Board of Trustees, the Dormitory Authority, and contractors, and attempt to evaluate their effectiveness in meeting the above goals.

 Ongoing issues that the committee would be expected to examine include the use of space for instruction and research, classroom and laboratory design, the fairness of the capital plan across all the campuses, and the integrity of contractors.

 The committee will submit to the UFS an annual report that will be distributed widely and publicly.